U.S. Route 13 in Virginia: City of Chesapeake

-Along this stretch, US 13/US 58/US 460 cross into the city of Chesapeake and continue through wooded areas with some commercial development, passing to the south of the Hampton Roads Executive Airport.
+Along this stretch, US 13/US 58/US 460 cross into the city of Chesapeake and continue through wooded areas with some commercial development, passing to the south of Hampton Roads Executive Airport.
 The road comes to the Bowers Hill Interchange, an interchange complex serving the three routes along with I-64, I-264, and I-664.
 At this interchange, the road meets I-664, which is part of the Hampton Roads Beltway.
 Here, northbound US 13 and eastbound US 460 split from US 58 and follow I-664 south to the next exit, where the two routes split from I-664 and follow South Military Highway.
-Southbound US 13 and westbound US 460 remain along US 58 before splitting south toward South Military Highway at an intersection with the southern terminus of SR 191, at which point US 58 continues northeast along with US 460 Alt.
-From here, US 13/US 460 cross the CSX line and continue east along South Military Highway, which is a four-lane divided highway.
+Southbound US 13 and westbound US 460 remain along US 58 before splitting south toward South Military Highway at an intersection with the southern terminus of SR 191, at which point US 58 continues northeast along with US 460 Alternate.
+From here, US 13/US 460 cross the CSX Transportation line and continue east along South Military Highway, which is a four-lane divided highway.
 The road passes homes and businesses in the community of Bower's Hill, curving southeast into wooded areas and coming to a bridge over an abandoned railroad grade.
 The two routes continue past commercial development with some homes and woodland, turning to the east and coming to an interchange with I-64 (Hampton Roads Beltway).
 Past this interchange, US 13/US 460 pass through forests with some commercial development before reaching a junction with US 17 with long right-turn ramps.
 The road heads east through business areas with nearby residential development, intersecting the eastern terminus of SR 196.
-The two routes head into industrial areas with some trees and become closely parallel with Norfolk Southern's Norfolk District to the south.
+The two routes head into industrial areas with some trees and become closely parallel with Norfolk Southern Railway's Norfolk District to the south.

 US 13/US 460 cross over the Southern Branch Elizabeth River on the Gilmerton Bridge, a vertical-lift bridge, with the railroad tracks crossing the river on a parallel drawbridge.
 Past the bridge, the road passes more industrial development and crosses a Norfolk and Portsmouth Belt Line Railroad line before coming to an interchange with SR 166, where US 460 splits from US 13 by heading north along SR 166.
 Within this interchange, the road passes over the Norfolk Southern line.
 Following this interchange, US 13 continues east-southeast along four-lane divided South Military Highway, passing through industrial areas and meeting I-464 at a diamond interchange.
 After I-464, the road curves northeast and passes commercial development before coming to a cloverleaf interchange with SR 168.
 Past this interchange, the route comes to a bridge over the Chesapeake and Albemarle Railroad and is lined with businesses as it continues northeast.